-- (1) The persons holding an inquiry under Article 39 or 41, or a rehearing under Article 42, may - (a) by summons require a person to attend, at a time and place stated in the summons, to give evidence or to produce a document in his or her custody or under his or her control that relates to a matter in question at the inquiry; and - (b) take evidence on oath, and for that purpose administer oaths, or, instead of administering an oath, require the person examined to make a solemn affirmation. - (2) If, on the failure of a person to attend an inquiry in answer to a summons under this Article, the persons holding the inquiry are satisfied by evidence on oath that - the person in question is likely to be able to give material evidence or produce a document that relates to a matter in question at the inquiry; - (b) he or she has been duly served with a summons; and - (c) a reasonable sum has been paid or tendered to him or her for costs and expenses, and it appears to them that there is no just excuse for the failure, they may order the Viscount to issue a warrant to arrest him or her and bring the person before the inquiry at a time and place specified in the warrant.
+- (1) The persons holding an inquiry under Article 39 or 41, or a rehearing under Article 42, may - (a) by summons require a person to attend, at a time and place stated in the summons, to give evidence or to produce a document in his or her custody or under his or her control that relates to a matter in question at the inquiry; and - (b) take evidence on oath, and for that purpose administer oaths, or, instead of administering an oath, require the person examined to make a solemn affirmation. - (2) If, on the failure of a person to attend an inquiry in answer to a summons under this Article, the persons holding the inquiry are satisfied by evidence on oath that - and it appears to them that there is no just excuse for the failure, they may order the Viscount to issue a warrant to arrest him or her and bring the person before the inquiry at a time and place specified in the warrant.